gilde-der-nacht/website/websites/luzerner-rollenspieltage/content/_index.de.md

 Möchtest du gerne erinnert werden, sobald die ersten Runden online stehen?

 ### Spielleiter

 Euch Spielleleitern müssten wir nicht erklären, wie dankbar wir für euren Einsatz sind.
 Wir tun es trotzdem: Danke vielmals!
 Wir möchten euch darauf hinweisen, dass ihr bitte System-spezifisches Spielmaterial für eure Spieler mitnehmt.
 Für Schreibzeug sorgen wir.

 Hast du noch nie geleitet oder fühlst dich noch unsicher als Spielleiter, darfst du dich gerne bei uns im Vorfeld melden.
 Erfahrene Spielleiter unterstützen dich vor Ort und stehen mit Rat und Tat zur Seite.

+EN

+It goes without saying, to the game masters, how grateful we are for your efforts, but we do it anyway: Thank you very much!
+We would like to point out, that we ask you to bring along system-specific game material for your players.
+We take care of writing utensils.

+If you have you never run a role-playing game or feel insecure as a game master, you are welcome to contact us in advance.
+If there is enough demand, we will offer a small workshop.
+Experienced game master, will also support you on site and are there to help and advise.

 ## Kontakt

 Da wir auf unserer Webseite lange nicht alle Fragen beantworten konnten, freuen wir uns auf deine Fragen und Inputs über das Kontaktformular.
 Wir werden uns innerhalb von 24 Stunden bei dir melden.

+EN

+Since we may not have answered all your questions on our website, we look forward to your questions and input via the contact form.
+We will contact you within 24 hours.

+## GM

+Wir suchen Spielleiter welche uns an dem Event helfen möchten.
+So melde dich an wenn du helfen möchtest.

+Sobald die ersten Spielleiter sich bei uns gemeldet haben, werden wir die Spielrunden aufschalten.
+Du kannst dich dann online anmelden oder spontan vor Ort deinen Platz am Tisch reservieren.
+Möchtest du gerne erinnert werden, sobald die ersten Runden online stehen?

+EN

+We looking for gamemaster which help us out on this event.
+So if you are a gamemaster und you like to help please register.

+As soon as the first game masters have contacted us, we will open the registrations for games.
+You can then reserve your seat at the table, online or spontaneously.
+Would you like to be reminded as soon as the registration is open?